divir94/bitcoin/README.md

 (*divir*)

 ## Current Bot
-- Backtest ETH-USD arbitrage by improving the PnL system to see how the strategy performed so far. (*divir*)
+- Backtest ETH-BTC arbitrage by improving the PnL system to see how the strategy performed so far. (*divir*)
 - Rewrite current bot to use web socket and have better PnL reporting.
 Maybe send emails everyday. (*divir/vidur*)